famiu/feline.nvim/README.md

 So yeah, those are the reasons to use Feline: minimalism, complete customizability, reasonable defaults, and cats.

-## Maintenance
-While I chose to make this plugin available to others, I mainly created it for myself.
-So I may not go out of my way to fix a very minor niche issue that can be easily avoided unless it gets in my way.
-So if you have an issue that isn't very important, consider making a pull request that fixes your issue instead.
-But by all means if you do post an issue, I will try to see if I can fix it.

 ## LICENSE
 Feline is licensed under GNU GPLv3.
-For more info, see: [LICENSE.md](LICENSE.md)
+For more info, see: [LICENSE.md](LICENSE.md).

 ## Miscellaneous
 ### Naming